Bye (cricket): Scoring notation

-The conventional notation for a single bye is a triangle with a horizontal edge at the base and a point at the top.
-If more than one bye is taken the number scored is written within the triangle - in practice it is easier to write the number down and then draw the triangle around it.
+The conventional notation (used by a scorer on a scoresheet) for a single bye is a triangle with a horizontal edge at the base and a point at the top.
+If more than one bye is taken the number scored is written within the triangle.

 Records

 The Test wicket-keeper who has conceded least byes per Test (out of all those who have played 10 tests or more) is Denis Lindsay, with 20 byes conceded in the 15 Tests in which he kept wicket; most of the best keepers in this regard have averaged around 3 or 4 byes per Test.
 Lindsay conceded no byes at all in his last four Tests.

 Umpire's signal

 The umpire signals byes by raising his arm into a vertical position, the palm of his hand open to distinguish between the signal for byes and out.